Romanesque Architecture and the Top 15 Romanesque Buildings

 Below is a list of buildings that are often regarded as the best examples of Romanesque architecture.
 These buildings show all of the key features of the Romanesque style.

-Rather than just focusing on churches, this list will also incorporate secular buildings as well to give a cohesive look at Romanesque Architecture.
-This list will focus on size, innovation, and overall beauty to determine what are the best Romanesque buildings that can still be found in Europe today.
+Rather than just focusing on churches, this list will also incorporate secular buildings to give a cohesive look at Romanesque Architecture.
+This list will focus on size, innovation, and overall beauty to determine the best Romanesque buildings that can still be found in Europe today.

 1. Pisa Cathedral – Pisa, Tuscany, Italy